Where to Stay in Cornwall First Time: 14 Best Areas

 Carbis Bay also features the Carbis Bay Estate.
 A stunning building featuring bay windows and ball-painted walls, it has recently hosted the leaders of the world at the G7 Summit.
 What better way to get that exclusive feeling than to stay where the most powerful people in the world have?

-You also have the Barbara Hepworth Museum and Sculpture Gallery.
+There is the Barbara Hepworth Museum and Sculpture Gallery.
 Dedicated to the famous sculptor, her works have been preserved on the very grounds that she lived for 26 years, until her untimely death in 1975.

 Depending on what time of year you visit, you may even be able to attend a fabulous festival as well.
 With attractions like the St Ives Feast, St Ives May Day, St Ives September Festival, and West Cornwall May Day Celebrations, there is almost always something going on to get involved in.